 All HGV drivers should fill out a form (on paper or using a specially designed app) that includes the list of checks above.
 If you don’t find anything wrong with your vehicle, make sure to still record ‘nil’ defects found.
 DVSA can ask for a record of your walkaround check at a roadside check so it’s crucial that every check is documented.
 GOV UK have created a handy template for HGV drivers to use to record their checks and any defects.

 Sometimes, issues with your vehicle may arise whilst you’re on a job.
-If this is the case and you discover a defect whilst you’re driving, find a safe place to stop to assess and then report the problem.
+If this is the case, find a safe place to stop to assess and then report the problem.

 If you find a dangerous fault, you must get it repaired immediately before carrying on your journey.
-Otherwise, you may face serious consequences from fines to even prosecution in some cases.
+Otherwise, you may face serious consequences from fines or, in some cases, prosecution.